Brandtweary/Cymbiont/README.md

    - No OS-level isolation
    - **Not recommended**

-When using tiers 1-4, `./bootstrap.sh` or `./scripts/setup_restricted_user.sh` should be run with sudo to create the necessary restricted users and set up filesystem ACLs.
+You should run `sudo ./scripts/setup_restricted_user.sh` to create the necessary restricted users and set up filesystem ACLs for OS-level isolation.

 ## Testing